 Between 2011 and 2014, gas lost 30 percent of its share in the EU power generation mix to coal.
 Gas demand declined to around 420 bcm last year.
 And in the absence of policy reforms European demand is likely to stay weak for almost two decades.
 That matters for investors because demand security is a key determinant of their decisions.

 The ambition of becoming “the world leader in renewable energy” is of prime importance to Brussels – with 27 percent of the EU’s energy planned from renewables by 2030.
 Also, gas projects in the Caspian, North Africa, eastern Mediterranean and Norway can count on a much higher level of political support compared to the last commission.

 Turkey is a critical partner in the new gas equation for all the key players: the EU, other gas producers in its neighborhood and Russia.
 It remains to be seen how the EU will respond to the proposed 63 bcm “Turkish Stream” pipeline opening a new line via Turkey to European markets and whether it will adversely affect the future of the Southern Gas Corridor.
 Ankara also aims for a 30 percent share of renewables in its energy mix.
 Any nuclear “renaissance” will further complicate the gas supply and demand picture.

 More collaborative thinking, depoliticized dialogue and business engagement will be needed with major players if we are to develop win-win propositions for all parties and avoid confrontations.

-Mehmet Öğütçü is the chairman of Global Resources Partnership, while Christian Schwarck is a Brussels-based energy expert.
+Mehmet Öğütçü is the chairman of Global Resources Partners, while Christian Schwarck is a Brussels-based energy expert.